calfus-open-source/magikube-docs/docs/how-to/Create-Project.md

 To create a new magikube project, run following steps

 1. Start with new infrastructure creation
-    - The project name must begin with a lowercase letter, contafrom the available optiin only lowercase letters, numbers, or underscores, be between 3 to 8 characters in length, and must not end with an underscore.
+    - The project name must begin with a lowercase letter, contain only lowercase letters, numbers, or underscores, be between 3 to 8 characters in length, and must not end with an underscore.
 ```bash
 magikube new PROJECT_NAME
 ```